ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 ## Construction

-Let's look at how to constructor success and error values using `Result`.
+Let's look at how to construct success and error values using `Result`.
 We mentioned that we use the `Ok` constructor for success values and the `Err` constructor for errors.
 Here's an example of using the constructors to validate that an age is twenty five:

 ```{.rust .scrollx}